 The tradition of SafeComp is to act as a platform for bringing together academic research and industrial needs.
 In 2021 we want this industrial and real-world experience to be a strong element of the conference.

-research papers (up to 14 pages - should describe the research gap that is addressed and explain how the proposed contribution advances current knowledge)
+research papers (should describe the research gap that is addressed and explain how the proposed contribution advances current knowledge)

-practical experience reports/tool descriptions (up to 8 pages - should convey a clear message and lessons for practitioners)
+practical experience reports/tool descriptions (should convey a clear message and lessons for practitioners)

 All papers will be reviewed by three members of the Programme Committee.
 Papers must not have been previously published or concurrently submitted elsewhere.